 (Primarily taken from Sponsorship, 1998, (pp. 16-21, from The Emmaus Library).

 Please verify the following statements are true by placing a check on each blank preceding the statement.

 ______I have attended sponsorship training. ______If applicable, I have discussed the walk with my pilgrim’s spouse and encouraged the spouse to attend the adjacent weekend. ______I am praying for my pilgrim. ______I have explained the Emmaus Walk to my pilgrim. ______I understand that I am to bring my pilgrim to the send-off location on Thursday at 6:00 pm. ______I will accompany my pilgrim to the first gathering following my pilgrim’s walk. ______I will assist my pilgrim in getting established into a reunion group after the walk. ______I understand the importance of minimal contact with my pilgrim during the weekend, especially if the candidate is my spouse.

-What is an Agape Letter?
 Sample provided here.
-(This is a MS Word document)
+(This is a Adobe PDF document)